Start Here: Connect Your Computer

 - Keep your data secure.
 Whenever possible, save and edit all data using cloud storage services (Google Drive, UChicago Box, or Microsoft OneDrive) rather than on a local computer or external storage device.
 Sensitive data requires the highest level of security and privacy protection, and must be stored in accordance with the University’s Data Classification Guidelines.
 If you are confused about where you can safely store and share sensitive data, please see the UChicago Data Usage Guide.

 - Keep your device secure.
 Install antivirus software on it.
-Symantec Endpoint Protection (SEP) is the University’s supported antivirus software available to students, faculty, and staff.
+The University’s supported antivirus software available to students, faculty, and staff at antivirus.uchicago.edu.
 Ensure that your device has a screen timeout or lock if left unused.
 A good guideline is 20 minutes for a desktop, and five to 15 minutes for a laptop.
 Make sure that a strong password or PIN is required to unlock your device.
 See the Baseline Protection of End-User Devices for more information.

 - Beware of Coronavirus or COVID-19 related scams.
 Criminals are exploiting the urgency associated with Coronavirus to steal personal and financial data.
 Exercise caution in handling any email with a Coronavirus or COVID-19 subject line, attachment or hyperlink, and be wary of social media pleas, texts or calls related to Coronavirus or COVID-19.
 See Coronavirus Cyber Scams and Phishing and for more information.

 - IT Security policies provide additional guidance on working remotely.
 Familiarize yourself with the Policy on Information Technology Use and Access and other IT policies.